JasonMorris1/CSE151_Tesla_Stock_Prediction/README2.md

 I developed both the linear regression and LSTM models and then worked on the write-up, specifically focusing on describing these models in the Methods, Results, and Discussion sections.
 I also worked on creating the figures and helped with writing the conclusion in the report.

-Rishika Kejriwal:
+Rishika Kejriwal: I helped with coming up with the idea for the project and finding the datasets we could potentially use.
+I contributed to discussion by suggesting changes and ideas alongwith feedback for data exploration, preprocessing, logistic regression and linear regression.
+Additionally, I worked on the report alongside by members and worked on formatting the README.md.
+I was active and present in all group meetings as well as discussed and got inputs from the course staff for our models and project.

 Vandita Jain: I helped with selecting the dataset.
-Alongside, I attended all of the meetings and provided my insights on the work we did together as a team on zoom.
+Alongside, I attended all of the meetings and provided my insights on the work we together did as a team on zoonm.
 I also helped in writing the Introduction and Conclusion.
-Apart from this, I also regularly interacted with the professor and teaching staff to get their valuable opinions.
+Apart from this, I also regularly interacted with the teaching staff and professors to get their valuable opinions.